ZERO WASTE ESSENTIALS.

 -eBay: I turn to eBay mainly when I want to find something specific.
 A dress I tried on at a store but couldn't countenance buying new, something I loved on a coworker and wanted to shamelessly try to find myself, or an item from a smaller designer that I'd had my eye on and wanted to see if I could find it secondhand first.
 Though I don't always find eBay's interface to be the easiest or loveliest to use, I have a few favorite pieces that I've gotten from there that make it worth keeping on my list.

 -Slowre: An online consignment shop, Slowre focuses on re-selling items that were ethically made in the first place.
 You'll find lots of smaller labels with a commitment to ethical manufacturing in some respect: maybe they produce their items in the United States, emphasize natural materials, or are made by hand.
-It's especially good for small, ethical, or made-in-the U.S.A. labels, like No.6, Everlane, Tradlands, Eileen Fisher, or Zady.
+It's especially good for small, ethical, or made-in-the U.S.A. labels, like No.6, Everlane, Tradlands, or Eileen Fisher.

 Did you make a purchase and the packaging is different than what was stated?
 Or, have any tips for caring for or disposing of an item on the list?
-Send me a note via email (email@example.com), and I'll make the update!
+Send me a note via email, and I'll make the update!
 Thanks so much!